British picture restorers, 1600-1950

 Cross-references to other restorers are indicated by adding ‘(qv)’ after the relevant name.
 Addresses are taken from annual publications such as trade directories or periodicals except where monthly or daily publications or precisely dated documents are available.
 No adjustment has been made to street addresses to allow for the situation that many directories were compiled late in the year preceding the title date.
 This means that a supplier may have begun and ended business a year earlier than indicated here.
 Overlaps and gaps in date sequences for addresses reflect the availability of evidence.
 Many streets were renamed and sometimes renumbered in the 19th century and this is indicated in the listings.

 Acknowledgements: It was the late Sir Oliver Millar who did so much for the understanding of restorers in documenting the Royal Collection.
-Similarly, John Ingamells has documented the many collections which he has catalogued and kindly supplied information on restorers working for Dulwich Picture Gallery.
-Grateful thanks to Lorne Campbell (for information on restorers working for the National Gallery), Alan Crookham (for assistance in the National Gallery Archive), Helen Dorey (for information on restorers working for the Soane Museum), Chloe Evans and Sophie Parsons (for research into various sources undertaken as interns), Sally Woodcock (for supplying extracts from trade directories) and all those named individually in the directory.
-Grateful acknowledgements are made to the descendants of various restorers and to other researchers named in individual entries.
+Similarly, the late John Ingamells documented the many collections which he catalogued and he kindly supplied information on restorers working for Dulwich.
+Grateful thanks to Rosalind Buck at the Chantry Library, Oxford (for access to the library including Andrew Oddy’s deposited research), Lorne Campbell and Alan Crookham at the National Gallery, Helen Dorey and Susan Palmer at the Soane Museum, Chloe Evans and Sophie Parsons (for research undertaken as interns at the National Portrait Gallery), Rose Miller, Charles Noble at Chatsworth, John Pickles, Helen Smailes at the National Gallery of Scotland, Richard Stephens, Jon Whiteley at the Ashmolean, Sally Woodcock and all those named individually in this resource.
+Thanks also to the staff of the Hamilton Kerr Institute, University of Cambridge.